Project to Promote Workplace-Based Training for Vulnerable Youth in Argentina

 Our Strategy

-This project brings together key government agencies, employers, workers’ organizations, and civil society to collaborate on establishing and expanding work-based training programs for youth, such as apprenticeships, with a focus on including vulnerable and marginalized youth.
-To do this, the project is identifying improvements that can be made to laws and policies that would help businesses launch quality work training programs, providing tools and technical knowledge to employers and workers’ organizations to help them implement work-based training programs, and helping existing job training programs reach young people who are at high risk of becoming engaged in hazardous activities.
+This project brought together key government agencies, employers, workers’ organizations, and civil society to collaborate on establishing and expanding work-based training programs for youth, such as apprenticeships, with a focus on including vulnerable and marginalized youth.
+To do this, the project identified improvements that can be made to laws and policies that would help businesses launch quality work training programs, providing tools and technical knowledge to employers and workers’ organizations to help them implement work-based training programs, and helping existing job training programs reach young people who are at high risk of becoming engaged in hazardous activities.

-The project focuses on building the capacity of national-level stakeholders, as well as that of local organizations currently implementing promising youth training models in the Mar del Plata, San Martin District, La Matanza District, Tucuman, and Santa Fe areas.
+The project focused on building the capacity of national-level stakeholders, as well as that of local organizations currently implementing promising youth training models in the Mar del Plata, San Martin District, La Matanza District, Tucuman, and Santa Fe areas.

 Results

-• Between 2017 and 2019, the Noemi Project designed a model of educational workplace-based training for socially vulnerable teens.
+• Between 2017 and 2022, the Noemi Project designed a model of educational workplace-based training for socially vulnerable teens.
 The model includes educational access strategies for adolescents who had dropped out of school or who were at risk of doing so, socio-emotional (or “soft”) skills development both in schools as well as at employer sites and in neighborhoods, and a methodology for companies and institutions to use for internships and apprenticeships.

 • Responding to the education crisis created by COVID-19, the Noemi project trained eight tutors to promote the educational continuity of students who were having difficulty with virtual school.
 The tutors encouraged the re-engagement of 126 students, who received additional soft skills training.
 The tutors also assisted students in preparing practical education projects, a way to experience virtual workplace-based training.
 The incorporation of tutors was so successful that the Director of Technical Education in the Department of Technical Education of Tucuman expressed his interest in replicating the approach in all schools in the province.